cimryan/teslausb/README.md

 mount / -o remount,rw
 mount /boot -o remount,rw
 ```
+A script has been provided as `/root/remountfs_rw` to run the mount commands for you more easily.

 Then make whatever changes you need to.
 The next time the system boots the partitions will once again be read-only.